sorashi/sorashi.github.io/content/post/asus-e200ha-arch.md

 Good luck and have fun!

 *Warning: As of late February 2020 there seem to be screen freezing issues.*

+Looks like **Linux Mint latest edition 20 Ulyana - Cinnamon 64** works out of the box for this device!
+Thank you Badd Pitt for your [comment](http://disq.us/p/2d7jp8j).

 ## Booting